 10. Having A Tit-For-Tat Attitude

 Scorpios are one of the fixed zodiac signs, which makes them determined and steadfast when it comes to getting what they want.
 Unfortunately, this competitive streak can lead to Scorpios constantly keeping score in relationships and getting vindictive if they’re ever hurt.
-But love shouldn’t feel like a war, so if you’re a Scorpio, determine whether the person you’re involved with is your mate or an opponent and act accordingly.
+But love shouldn’t feel like a battle, so if you’re a Scorpio, determine whether the person you’re involved with is your mate or an opponent and act accordingly.

 This article was originally published on